-Armishaws provides services to Porto in Nothern Portugal.
+Armishaws provides services to Porto and Nothern Portugal.
 We run removals to and from the city frequently, and have been doing so for over three decades.
-We're the strongest choice for your big move to the beautiful city of Porto.

 For removals to and from Porto.